Hong Kong regulator directs Worldcoin to cease operations citing privacy concerns

 May 22 (Reuters) - A Hong Kong regulator on Wednesday served an enforcement notice to Worldcoin Foundation directing it to cease all operations of the cryptocurrency project in the country, citing risk to privacy and personal data.

-More than 5 million people in over 160 countries have signed up to have their irises scanned by Worldcoin's "orb" devices, according to its website.
+Worldcoin encourages people to have their irises scanned by its "orb" devices, in exchange for a digital ID and free cryptocurrency.
+More than 5 million people in over 160 countries have signed up to have their irises scanned, according to its website.
 But the project has drawn criticism over the collection, storage and use of personal data.

+Worldcoin Foundation said it was "disappointed by the views released by the regulatory authorities in Hong Kong".

+"Worldcoin operates lawfully and is designed to be fully compliant with all laws and regulations governing data collection and use, including the Personal Data (Privacy) Ordinance of Hong Kong, among many other similar statutes across other markets," it said in an emailed statement.

 Worldcoin, co-founded by OpenAI CEO Sam Altman, says its aim is to create a global identity and financial network akin to India's Aadhaar biometric ID system, suggesting on its website a variety of ambitious use cases, including distinguishing people from artificial intelligence bots.

 Regulators around the world, particularly in European countries, have expressed concern that the database could be misused.
-(Reporting by Manya Saini in Bengaluru; Editing by Shailesh Kuber)
+(Reporting by Manya Saini and Jaiveer Singh Shekhawat in Bengaluru; Editing by Shailesh Kuber and Mrigank Dhaniwala)